raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 SPI_3WIRE   - Bidirectional mode, data in and out pin shared
 ```

 Bidirectional or "3-wire" mode is supported by the spi-bcm2835 kernel module.
 Please note that in this mode, either the tx or rx field of the spi_transfer struct must be a NULL pointer, since only half-duplex communication is possible.
 Otherwise, the transfer will fail.
-The spidev_test.c source code does not consider this correctly and therefore does not work at all in 3-wire mode.
+The spidev_test.c source code does not consider this correctly, and therefore does not work at all in 3-wire mode.

 ### Supported bits per word